innacroft/FlaskGraphql/readme.md

 # Tutorial API with GraphQL

-This project was made for learning proposes only, all information and steps where made from https://www.twilio.com/blog/graphql-api-python-flask-ariadne
+This project was made for learning purposes only, all information and steps were made from https://www.twilio.com/blog/graphql-api-python-flask-ariadne